-with the only difference being the actual Underlying Securities in the basket of investment-grade fixed-income securities.
-Furthermore, publicly issued asset backed securities that repackage a single underlying corporate debt obligation are currently listed and traded on the New York Stock Exchange, Inc. ("NYSE").13 The proposed ABS Securities also are similar to those repackaging transactions, except that the Trust will own more than one corporate debt obligation and, in the single repackaging transactions, there is no need for an Interest Distribution Agreement because the timing of the payment of interest on the underlying debt obligation matches the obligation to distribute interest on the repackaged securities.
+The proposed ABS Securities are virtually identical to a product currently listed and traded on the Exchange.12 The only difference being the actual Underlying Corporate Bonds and the addition of Treasury Securities or GSE Securities in the basket of investmentgrade corporate debt.
+Also, publicly issued asset backed securities that repackage a single underlying corporate debt obligation are currently listed and traded on the New York Stock Exchange, Inc. ("NYSE").13 The proposed ABS Securities also are similar to those repackaging transactions, except that the Trust will own more than one corporate debt obligation and, in the single repackaging transactions, there is no need for an Interest Distribution Agreement because the timing of the payment of interest on the underlying debt obligation matches the obligation to distribute interest on the repackaged securities.
 Accordingly, the Exchange proposes to provide for the listing and trading of the ABS Securities where the Underlying Securities meet the Exchange's Bond and Debenture Listing Standards set forth in Section 104 of the Company Guide.
 The Exchange represents that all of the Underlying Securities in the proposed basket will meet or exceed these listing standards.

-The Exchange's Bond and Debenture Listing Standards in Section 104 of the Company Guide provide for the listing of individual bond or debenture issuances provided the issue has an aggregate market value or principal amount of at least \$5 million and any of: (1) The issuer of the debt security has equity securities listed on the Exchange (or on the NYSE or on the Nasdaq National Market ("Nasdaq")); (2) an issuer of equity securities listed on the Exchange (or on the NYSE or on Nasdaq) directly or indirectly owns a majority interest in, or is under common control with, the issuer of the debt security; (3) an issuer of equity securities listed on the Exchange (or on the NYSE or on Nasdaq) has guaranteed the debt security; (4) a NRSRO has assigned a current rating to the debt security that is no lower than an S&P Corporation ("S&P") "B" rating or equivalent rating by another NRSRO; or (5) or if no NRSRO has assigned a rating to the issue, an NRSRO has currently assigned (i) an investment grade rating to an immediately senior issue or (ii) a rating that is no lower than a S&P "B" rating or an equivalent rating by another NRSRO to a pari passu or junior issue.
+The Exchange's Bond and Debenture Listing Standards in Section 104 of the Company Guide provide for the listing of individual bond or debenture issuances provided the issue has an aggregate market value or principal amount of at least \$5 million and any of: (1) The issuer of the debt security has equity securities listed on the Exchange (or on the NYSE or on the Nasdag National Market ("Nasdaq")); (2) an issuer of equity securities listed on the Exchange (or on the NYSE or on Nasdaq) directly or indirectly owns a majority interest in, or is under common control with, the issuer of the debt security; (3) an issuer of equity securities listed on the Exchange (or on the NYSE or on Nasdaq) has guaranteed the debt security; (4) a NRSRO has assigned a current rating to the debt security that is no lower than an S&P Corporation ("S&P") "B" rating or equivalent rating by another NRSRO; or (5) or if no NRSRO has assigned a rating to the issue, an NRSRO has currently assigned (i) an investment grade rating to an immediately senior issue or (ii) a rating that is no lower than a S&P "B" rating or an equivalent rating by another NRSRO to a pari passu or junior issue.

 In addition to the Exchange's Bond and Debenture Listing Standards, an Underlying Security must also be of investment grade quality as rated by a NRSRO and at least 75% of the underlying basket is required to contain Underlying Securities from issuances of \$100 million or more.
 The maturity of each Underlying Security is expected to match the payment of principal of the ABS Securities with the maturity date of the ABS Securities being the latest maturity date of the Underlying Securities.
-Amortization of the ABS Securities will be based on: (1) The respective maturities of the Underlying Securities, including Treasury Securities or GSE Securities; (2) principal payout amounts reflecting the pro-rata principal amount of maturing Underlying Securities; and (3) any early redemption or liquidation of the Underlying Securities, including Treasury Securities or GSE Securities.
+Amortization of the ABS Securities will be based on: (1) The respective maturities of the Underlying Securities, including Treasury Securities or GSE Securities, (2) principal payout amounts reflecting the pro-rata principal amount of maturing Underlying Securities; and (3) any early redemption or liquidation of the Underlying Securities, including Treasury Securities or GSE Securities.